Visitors and Volunteers

 As an Academy we are committed to safeguarding and meeting the needs of children.
 We hope this leaflet will provide some useful advice and information when working with children at Danesholme Infant Academy.

 All those who come into contact with children through their every day work whether paid or voluntary have a duty to safeguard and promote the welfare of children.

 Danesholme Infant’s Recruiting and Selection Procedures specify that all volunteers who work with children will require a DBS Disclosure.
+These are completed online.